HiberGlobal/api/README.md

 ### API Tokens

-The Hiber API requires a token for all GRPC call, using a metadata field called `authorization` with value `bearer $YOUR_TOKEN_HERE`.
+The Hiber API requires a token for all GRPC calls, using a metadata field called `authorization` with value `bearer $YOUR_TOKEN_HERE`.

 To get a token for our API, go to the web application at [dev.hiber.global](https://dev.hiber.global) and log in.
 Once you are linked to an account (this process is defined in the api, but not implemented in the web interface yet) you can create a token (using another token) on the API.

-(Note: for pilot customers, a number of token can be generated in advance, so this process is not necessary.)
+(Note: for pilot customers, a number of tokens can be generated in advance, so this process is not necessary.)